Table Of Contents

 In this approach, testing became a significant bottleneck, making it difficult for projects to be completed by the set deadlines.
 Because development and quality assurance (QA) were different entities, projects could not adapt to shifting requirements and expectations, resulting in unfavorable business results.

-What Is the shift-left Approach?
+What is the Shift Left Approach?

 Shift Left is a movement that advocates changing the way we handle software quality improvement.
 In the past, we relied on a waterfall approach in which developers and quality assurance specialists had separate roles and responsibilities.